What Is Lupus Treatment?

 Sometimes, anti-inflammatories can irritate your stomach, so take them with food or milk.
 NSAIDs, especially at higher doses, raise your chances of a heart attack or stroke.

-Some medications that treat malaria can also treat lupus.
+Some medications that treat malaria, such as hydroxychloroquine and chloroquine, can also treat lupus.
 They might help with skin rashes, mouth sores, and joint pain.
-They may also lower your chance of blood clots, which is a concern in some people with lupus.
+They may also lower the risk of getting blood clots, which is a concern in some people with lupus.

 Side effects of antimalarial drugs